elopio/docs/source/includes/_callAPI.md

 #### augur.api.ReportingWindow.getParticipationToken({ tx }[, callback])

 Returns the Contract Address of the [Participation Token](#participation-token) associated with the specified [Reporting Window](#reporting-window).

-#### augur.api.ReportingWindow.getPreviousReportingWindow({ tx }[, callback])

-Returns the previous [Reporting Window](#reporting-window)'s Contract Address.
-Reporting Windows last 30 days and continually occur, one after the other.
-Only one Reporting Window can be active at a time in a [Universe](#universe), and every Reporting Window belongs to a Universe.

 #### augur.api.ReportingWindow.getReportingEndTime({ tx }[, callback])